grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 They watched the dock workers go at it for a couple of minutes.
 Then Percy said quietly to Chips, "Umm, it kinda looks like they're making it worse in places.
 Kinda fucking up some of your work."

 Chips cracked her knuckles and breathed heavily through her nostrils.
 "Fucking useless fuckin' shit clods."
 She said under her breath.
 "Hey you fuckers, don't just fucking re-weld the failing fucking patches.
-Take them out and put _new_ fucking plate steel in, god fucking damn it!"
+Take them out and put _new_ fucking plate steel in, fucking damn it!"

 There was an incoherent grumbling from the men standing in the puddle.

 "Chips," Percy hesitated, "look, I need an engineer.
 And I need a welder.
 You're both of those things and I can't get either of them on this forgotten rock.
 I need you... at the very least for the next run.
 Maybe you could stay on until we hit a major port, and then you can find new work there..."

-"What the fuck makes you so arrogant to fucking think I would go back out with a goddamn stubborn fucking ass-reamer like you?"
+"What the fuck makes you so arrogant to fucking think I would go back out with a damn stubborn fucking ass-reamer like you?"
 Her face was flushing.
 "God fucking damn it.
-You'll fucking get me killed with your goddamn fucking stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow.
-You goddamn fucking twat."
+You'll fucking get me killed with your damn fucking stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow.
+You damn fucking twat."

 "Fuck Chips!
 Look at the work these fucking meatheads are doing --- if we don't have you aboard, we're going to fucking go down when it fails and we have nobody on board who can fix it!
 Now, I've got a new job coming in, it pays really fucking good.
 I can offer you a fucking _double_ engineer's share for this next run.
 I'll even pay you half right fucking now."
 Percy said, reaching for her satchel full of coins.